PlaidWeb/publ-site/content/manual/publ-python.md

 ## Sample `main.py`

-This is the `main.py` that configures [beesbuzz.biz](https://beesbuzz.biz).
+This is based on the `main.py` that configures [beesbuzz.biz](https://beesbuzz.biz).
 It configures basic logging, sets the in-process cache to store up to 500 items for up to 300 seconds, and only does a maintenance rescan once per day.
 It also maps a bunch of legacy URLs as well as forwarding ActivityPub requests to fed.brid.gy's handler.

 ```python
 """ Main Publ application """